joshgoebel/se_highlightjs/README.md

 - A small foundational set of grammars is always loaded and then additional hinted languages are loaded on-demand as necessary.
 - Blocks loading of SE's own `highlightjs-loader.en.js`, preventing it from doing whatever. :)
 - Does not require any CDNs or external resources.
+- Does not attempt to "guess" at a language when an unknown language hint is used.
+[Discussion](https://meta.stackexchange.com/questions/355852/stop-guessing-auto-detecting-a-language-when-you-know-it-will-be-incorrect)

 ## Installing